dilanx/GamerLanguage/DOCUMENTATION.md

 When your server is called with those arguments (there'll be a problem if the caller doesn't give you a value for every argument), the values will be in [variables](#Variables) with what you named 'arg1', 'arg2', etc.

 You can return out of a server using the `easy` keyword lol.
-You can follow it with a [simple expression](#Simple-Expressions) to return a value like `easy <expression>` or you can just call `easy` to quit out of the server.
+You can follow it with a [simple expression](#Simple-expressions) to return a value like `easy <expression>` or you can just call `easy` to quit out of the server.

-Check out [Advanced-Expressions](#Advanced-Expressions) to see how to call these servers and get the return value.
+Check out [Advanced-Expressions](#Advanced-expressions) to see how to call these servers and get the return value.

-## Advanced Expressions
+## Advanced expressions
 Advanced expressions can only be used in [variable](#Variables) assignment right now, and this is the only way to call servers.

 Here's what an advanced expression looks like.